 trepctl statusProcessing status command...
 NAME VALUE ---- ----- appliedLastEventId : mysql-bin.000211:0000000020094766;0 appliedLastSeqno : 78022 appliedLatency : 0.571 ... relativeLatency : 8.944 Finished status command...

-In this example the last transaction had an applied latency (time to write to the slave DB) of 0.571 seconds from the time it committed on the master, and last committed something to the slave DB 8.944 seconds ago.
+In this example the last transaction had an applied latency (time to write to the Replica DB) of 0.571 seconds from the time it committed on the Primary, and last committed something to the Replica DB 8.944 seconds ago.

 If relative latency increases significantly in a busy system, it may be a sign that replication is stalled.
 This is a good parameter to check in monitoring scripts.